hollylkirk/urbanConnect/README.md

 For an example of how this method has been applied in a real-life urban planning scenario in the City of Melbourne you can download [this report](https://nespurban.edu.au/wp-content/uploads/2021/02/Linking-nature-in-the-city-Part-2.pdf).

+## How to get started
+All the main functions for calculating effective mesh size can be found in the `connectFunctions` file in the R folder

+A demonstration workflow with a tutorial coming soon!

 ![GIS layers around Fitzroy Gardens, Melbourne, Australia](images/ZoomedInFitzroyGardens.png)